LUWIZ

 Allow ClaudeBot

-Confirm that your robots.txt does not block Anthropic's crawler.
+Confirm your robots.txt doesn't block Anthropic's crawler.
 Without access, no citation is possible via web search.

 Becoming a citable source off-site

-A citation from Claude is earned as much off your site as on it.
+Citation by Claude is won as much off your site as on it.
 This is the most counterintuitive point, and the most decisive for the corpus channel, where no link is displayed.

-The Ahrefs analysis of 200,000 domains (December 2025) is unequivocal: off-site brand mentions correlate far more with AI citations than classic domain authority.
-The correlation of mentions on YouTube reaches 0.737, versus only 0.266 for Domain Rating.
+Ahrefs' analysis of 200,000 domains (December 2025) is unambiguous: off-site brand mentions correlate far more with AI citations than classic domain authority.
+The correlation for YouTube mentions reaches 0.737, versus only 0.266 for Domain Rating.
 In other words, being named everywhere weighs more than the number of backlinks.

 47.9%